+There was no leachate or stormwater discharge occurring at the time of the inspections and therefore no sample was collected.
 The Council undertook sampling of the water quality in The Mangaotuku Stream upstream and downstream of the discharge point.
-There was no leachate or stormwater discharge occurring at the time of the inspections.
+The stream was sampled once, with the samples analysed for conductivity, ammoniacal nitrogen, pH, temperature and unionised ammonia.

-The Mangaotuku Stream was sampled on two occasions, and the samples analysed for conductivity, ammoniacal nitrogen, pH, temperature and unionised ammonia.
+Composite samples of wood waste were collected from in and/or above the fill area on two occasions.
+These were analysed for copper, chromium, arsenic and boron (CCAB).